 3 Dividend Aristocrats to Buy in March

-Looking to add income-generating stocks to your portfolio?
-PepsiCo, VF Corporation, and Procter & Gamble should be on your list.
 Dividend-paying stocks offer ways to generate income and insulate your portfolio in the event of market downturn, but it's generally a good idea to look for stocks that offer reliable payment increases in addition to sizable yields.
+Among the most reliable dividend increases are the "Dividend Aristocrats" -- members of the S&P 500 index that have delivered at least 25 years of consecutive payout growth.

 Add your comments below